rafed/rafed.github.io/_posts/2017-07-7-reasons-to-use-jekyll.md

 ### 6. Support for SASS and CoffeeScript

 **SASS** makes CSS so easy.
 Jekyll has inbuilt support for Sass.
-That is, no need to compile your sass anymore.
+That is, no need to compile your SASS anymore.
 Just upload it and Jekyll will compile it to make the CSS.
 Just like SASS, Coffeescript is also supported.
 It requires the **jekyll-coffeescript** gem.
 I have never used it.
 But I am sure, if you are a Coffeescript fan you will want to use it.

 ### 7. Automatic SEO